melaniebrgr/learning-computer-science/05-system-design/02-frontend/02-data-fetching.md

 Recall that when fetching data the status of the fetch can be in three states: loading, success or error.
 Although Query lets you write synchronous looking code, these three asynchronous states to considered.
 Query exposes a `status` via the status property and has the following derived boolean flags:

 - `isPending`: whether the query has any data yet, "it doesn't mean 'data is loading', it just means 'we have no data yet'[4].
 There's no cached data and no query attempt has finished yet.
+What should be used to display "loading" states.
-- `isFetching`: whether the network request is in flight, regardless of whether there is already cached data.
+- `isFetching` (fetchStatus === 'fetching'): Represents the query function status. whether the network request is in flight, regardless of whether there is already cached data.
 It includes background refetches as well as initial loading.
-- `isLoading` is true whenever the first fetch for a query is in-flight.
+- `isLoading` (status === 'pending' && fetchStatus === 'fetching'): is true whenever the first fetch for a query is in-flight.
 It is a derived boolean flag isLoading that is implemented as isPending && isFetching.
 It is used for the intial load when you might want to display a loading indicator.

 When a query is refetched in the background, Query continues to render the cached data while `isFetching` is true, and _only_ updates the UI if the new response differs.
 Displaying a loading indicator for isFetching is optional, and useful for cases where it is desirable to display a subtle loading indicator while background data is refetched.